rtm/rtm.github.io/boberator.md

 ## Pickers

-A picker is one of a simple picker, an object picklst, an array picklist, or a variable picklist.
+A picker is one of a simple picker, an object picklist, an array picklist, or a variable picklist.
 The left operand of the pick operator is a picker.

 ### Simple picker